 Dir.
 Joy Batchelor • UK • Animation • Cert 12A • 225 mins

-In partnership with Vivien Halas, director of The Halas & Batchelor Collection.
+Vivien Halas, Director of The Halas & Batchelor Collection.

-This film is part of our Visionary Women season, a series of films celebrating Women’s History Month dedicated to showcasing womanhood from across the globe.
+This event is part of our Visionary Women season, a series of films celebrating Women’s History Month dedicated to showcasing womanhood from across the globe.

 Planning on coming to more than one screening a month?
 Support your community cinema and get access to unlimited films at the same time by subscribing to our membership scheme for just £15 a month: